What Is Amantadine?

 Symmetrel is used in people with PD to help with tremor.
 In clinical trials, Symmetrel demonstrated effectiveness as a monotherapy (used by itself) and in combination with other therapies for PD.
 Symmetrel may also be used to reduce the severity and duration of dyskinesia.1,5

 Gocovri is approved for the treatment of dyskinesia in people with PD who are receiving levodopa therapy with or without additional dopaminergic medications.
 In addition to reducing dyskinesia, Gocovri is approved as a supplemental treatment to levodopa/carbidopa in people with Parkinson's experiencing off episodes.
-Gocovri is an extended-release capsule containing amantadine that is taken orally once daily at bedtime.
+Gocovri is an extended-release capsule containing amantadine that is taken orally.
 The capsule slowly releases the medication into the body, providing a consistent level of medication in the morning and throughout the day, reducing dyskinesia and reducing the “off-time” experienced by people with PD taking levodopa therapy.2,6

-Osmolex is an extended-release formula that is approved for the treatment of PD and extrapyramidal symptoms from other medications.7,8 Extrapyramidal symptoms are physical side effects caused by some medications, including dystonia (muscle spasms that cause twisting movements), dyskinesia, akinesia (the loss of the ability to move muscles), and akathisia (a restlessness that causes people to move).9,10 Osmolex is taken once daily in the morning and the medication is slowly released into the body throughout the day.
-Extended-release formulas like Osmolex may provide more consistent medication and reduce fluctuations in symptoms.7,8
+Osmolex is an extended-release formula that is approved for the treatment of PD and extrapyramidal symptoms from other medications.7,8 Extrapyramidal symptoms are physical side effects caused by some medications, including dystonia (muscle spasms that cause twisting movements), dyskinesia, akinesia (the loss of the ability to move muscles), and akathisia (a restlessness that causes people to move).9,10 Extended-release formulas like Osmolex may provide more consistent medication and reduce fluctuations in symptoms.7,8

 Side effects of amantadine